storybookjs/marko/docs/writing-stories/args.md

 title: 'Args'
 ---

 A story is a component with a set of arguments (props, slots, inputs, etc).
 “Args” are Storybook’s mechanism for defining those arguments as a first class entity that’s machine readable.
 This allows Storybook and its addons to live edit components.
-You do not need to change your underlying component code to use args.
+You *do not* need to change your underlying component code to use args.

 When an arg’s value is changed, the component re-renders, allowing you to interact with components in Storybook’s UI via addons that affect args.

-For a discussion on how and why to write stories with args, check the [using args](./introduction#using-args) section.
+Learn how and why to write stories with args [here](./introduction#using-args) section.
 For details on how args work, read on.

 ### Args object